nadpierre/stm-transit-delay-prediction/README.md

 ### Monitoring and Logging

-The Flask application implements basic logging to track API requests and responses for monitoring and debugging purposes:

-- **Request Logging:** Every incoming request is logged with timestamp, route ID, stop ID, and expected arrival time.
-- **Response Logging:** The predicted delay and response time are captured for performance analysis.
-- **Error Logging:** Any exceptions or errors during API calls are logged with stack traces for easier debugging.

 The application uses Python's built-in `logging` module for structured logging.
 The log levels used are `DEBUG`, `INFO` and `ERROR`.
 Logs are stored in the file `stm_api_errors.log` at the root of the project.

 Example of a log entry: